What Are Brittle Nails?

 Three levels of approaches can be considered for treating brittle nails.
 These are categorized as: (1) Lifestyle Changes, (2) Alternative Medicine, and (3) Pharmaceutical Options.

-Because estrogen deficiency is one of the most likely causes of brittle nails in women, then it is vital to ensure that the endocrine system is functioning to the best of its capability.
-Women are encouraged to begin with the least risky approach to mood swings treatment, lifestyle adjustments, and then proceed to the next level of care.
-While medical intervention is not usually necessary to treat mood swings, some women who are unable to find relief from lifestyle changes and alternative medicine may wish to consider pharmaceutical options, after properly assessing the risks associated with such a treatment.
+Because estrogen deficiency is one of the most likely causes of brittle nails in women, it is vital to ensure that the endocrine system is functioning to the best of its capability.
+Women are encouraged to begin with the least risky approach to treatment, lifestyle adjustments, and then proceed to the next level of care.
+While medical intervention is not usually necessary to treat brittle nails, some women who are unable to find relief from lifestyle changes and alternative medicine may wish to consider pharmaceutical options, after properly assessing the risks associated with such a treatment.

 Lifestyle Changes for Brittle Nails

-This primary level of treatment involves the least amount of risk, though conversely it requires the highest amount of self discipline.
-Often simple changes in lifestyle can reap huge benefits in fighting mood swings, and achieving a higher overall level of health.
+This primary level of treatment involves the least amount of risk, though conversely, it requires the highest amount of self-discipline.
+Often, simple changes in lifestyle can reap huge benefits in curing brittle nails and achieving a higher overall level of health.
 Fundamentally, an improved diet, regular exercise, and healthy habits can do a woman great service.